-The Big-O notation is about the performance or time complexity of an algorithm.
+The Big-O notation is about the performance or complexity of an algorithm.
 It describes the worst-case scenario, the execution time required, and the space used by an algorithm.
-You can get the more explanation here and the cheat sheet here.
+You can get more explanation Big O notation here and the Big O cheat sheet here.

 It only takes a single step.

 O(log n) - Logarithmic

 The number of steps decreases in every step by some factor.